shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 She hid the boots.

 Reaching up into a cabinet, she pulled out the drums.
 “This time, I’ll be there to support Mudrich.”

+The blue streak in the drums replied with an energetic fervor that gave Ersatzica the boost she needed.

+===

+*AWOOOO!* Mudrich greeted Ersatzica when she joined them at the base of the stairs.
+The wolf warriors greeted her the same way, as they prepared to run through the forest.

+*AWOOOO!* Ersatzica replied.
+She wore the drums, Nosalen’s foot, and a locket with Yotleph’s tooth inside it. *AWOOOO!* (“Attention!”)

+“Everyone!
+Listen to Ersie!”
+Mudrich shouted, pointing at her sister.

+“Stomp your feet to the beat!”
+Ersatzica beat the drums in rhythm.

+Mudrich and the wolves matched the rhythm of the drums.
+When Ersatzica sped up the drums, they stomped faster.

+“I will lead us across the river.
+From there, Mudrich will lead you into battle.”

+*Aow-Aow-Aowooooo!* Mudrich howled, holding her hammer high.
+The cuffs jingled on her wrists.

+“March!”
+Ersatzica ran forward at a pace comfortable for her. *They’re not getting out of my range this time.*

+They got to the river, and Ersatzica took a test step on the water.
+Nosalen’s foot froze the water beneath her feet.
+This time, its radius expanded, and she let it sit there for a moment, to freeze the water to the shore.
+She marched across the ice, allowing it form an ice bridge suitable for 4 wolves to across side-by-side.
+She could feel the foot heat up as the ice froze.
+She made it across, and stepped aside, letting the wolves cross to the beat of the drum.

+Once everyone was across, Mudrich howled, *AWOOOOO!* (“Attack!”)
+She raised her hammer forward and all the wolves ran ahead.
+Ersatzica beat the drum faster as she ran after them.

+Mudrich took the hammer in her mouth and got down on all fours, running like a wild wolf to the drums.

+Ersatzica ran, beating the drums fast enough to speed them up, but slow enough so she could keep up.

+Mudrich was the first to dive in.
+With a crazed howl she ran to the first cat she could find, leapt into the air, and while mid-air, she dropped the hammer from her mouth, caught it with both her hands, and swung it at the cat.
+The cat flew to the right and splat against a wall, lifeless.

+A great cry rang out from the outpost and the cats panicked as they fled.
+The wolves overwhelmed them, catching them in vulnerable moments and eliminating them quickly.

+Some fled, but they didn’t get far.

+Ersatzica beat the drum, speeding them up. *We.
+Are.
+Wolves.
+We.
+Are.
+Wolves.
+We.
+Will.
+Win.
+We.
+Will.
+Win.* She followed Mudrich around the village, watching her go on an unstoppable rampage.

+Then she stepped on something soft.
+Looking down, she saw a green hat with a red feather in it.
+A red strand flashed blue.

+“Fisher!”
+She whispered to herself.

+She dropped drumming, ending the beat.
+The wolves barely noticed, continuing to ransack the cat outpost.

+Ersatzica picked up the hat.
+It had stains where blood had splattered onto it from the inside.
+Her wide eyes were only matched by her wide open mouth.
+She searched for a body.
+There were dead cats everywhere, but none with Fisher’s exact pattern.
+“Fisher!
+Fisher!”

+She forgot about the raid and ran around the cat outpost, looking for him.
+“I hope he escaped.”

+*AWOOO!* (indiscernible) A faint howl came from somewhere in the outpost.
+It didn’t sound like any normal wolf howl she’d heard before.

+Ersatzica followed the howl to a jail cell.
+Inside, she found a black and white wolf.

+“Ersie?”
+The wolf asked.

+“That’s Chiefling Ersatzica to you.”
+She said.
+“But don’t worry, I’ll get you out.”

+“Thank you, Your Majesty.”

+Ersatzica looked up at him.
+He had a bandage over one eye, and his arms had cut marks on it.
+His forehead had a long cut that went up his scalp.
+“Did Majestra do this to you?”

+“Yes.”

+“You poor thing.
+Don’t worry, I’ll get you out.”
+Ersatzica tried to pick the lock with her wolf claw, but it didn’t work.
+“Don’t tell anyone about this.”

+“About what?”

+“Shhh.”
+Ersatzica reached a wolf hand forward, and pulled back on the wrist of the other one, like she was rolling up her sleeves.
+That hand turned into a cat hand.
+With a cat claw, she nudged around in the lock until came open.
+“Aha!
+Just a little trick I learned from Fisher.”
+Then she “rolled up her sleeve” again, turning back into a wolf.

+“Thank you.”
+The wolf said, exasperated.
+“Now, what are you doing with that hat?”

+Chiefling Ersatzica growled.
+“Don’t you touch that!
+I have my own reasons for keeping that.”

+“May I see it?”

+“No.”

+“I think I know who it belongs to.”

+“How could you possibly know that?”

+“And in fact, I know where he is.”

+“Is he alive?”

+“I believe so.
+Just give it to me and I can help you find him.”

+“You smell like a cat.”

+“Well, I’ve been here in the cat outpost for all this time.”

+Ersatzica hesitantly handed the hat to the strange wolf, who couldn’t even howl an actual word.

+“Sorry, Ersie.”
+The wolf took off.

+Ersie tried grabbing him, but he slipped away.
+By the time she left the jail building, he was gone.
+Now the last remnant of her cat friend was gone.

+She searched the entire outpost.
+A lot of the cat bodies looked familiar, but none were Fisher.
+That wolf was suspicious, but he claimed to know that Fisher was alive, and where to find him.
+She could only hope that somehow, Fisher really was out there.
+He was still alive, and survived the raid.
+She just had to have hope.

+Then she found a body, hidden in the shadows, with its head smashed to pieces.
+It was a black and white cat, and it had scratches all over its arms. *Isn’t this near where I found the hat?* She looked closer, trying to find the face, anything at all.
+An eye, the nose, a tooth, an ear?
+But its skull was smashed so thoroughly that it was all paste on the wall.
+Ersatzica knelt down, and took its hand in hers.
+“I’m so sorry, Fisher.
+I should’ve warned you.
+But I failed you.
+And now you’re… gone.”

+She sat in silence. *We had a lot of good times.
+You saved me from the river, twice.
+You taught me how to be a cat.
+Well, Fisher, guess what?
+I’m a cat.
+I was always a cat.
+Wish I could’ve told you.
+I appreciate all you’ve done for me, helping me get back to being a wolf, despite the fact that you’re fighting the wolves.
+I wish I could’ve known you better.
+You told me a lot of stories, which I enjoyed, but none about yourself.
+Who were you really, Fisher?
+‘Scoundrel’ was an unfitting name.
+I’m glad I got to at least give you a proper name, before you died.
+I wish… I wish you survived.*

+She sobbed into his hand.

+She didn’t respond to the howls to group up.
+She didn’t even respond the Mudrich’s secret sibling howl.
+Finally, Mudrich found her.

+“Ersie?
+What are you doing?
+We won.”

+“Did you do this?”
+Ersatzica asked, not looking up.

+“*That*?”
+She pointed at the cat splattered against the wall.
+“I don’t remember that one specifically, but sure, I’ll take credit for it.”
+She put lifted her hammer into position over the splatter.
+“Sure does look like my hammer’s print, what do you think?”

+“I wish I had never made that hammer for you.”

+“Ersie?
+Ersie what’s wrong?”

+Ersie got up and walked away.

+“Ersie, we won!
+We were victorious!
+Why are you so sad?”

+“Mudrich, I need some space.”
+She said, not even looking back.

+“No, Ersie, tell me what’s going on.”
+Mudrich grabbed her by the shoulder.

+“I said!”
+Ersie slapped her in the muzzle, drawing blood.
+“I need some space!”

+“Ok, ok.”
+Mudrich backed off.
+“Don’t have to be so mean.”
+Mudrich pinned back her ears and tucked her tails, and ran off, dragging her hammer.

+Ersatzica watched her walk away.
+She sighed.